dherbold/asu-pitchfork-font-icon/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to Sheila Santa Maria for creating the original vector
-* Inspiration
-* etc